-You already now the beginning ^
+You already now the beginning ^ and the end $ anchors.

 They match either the beginning or the end of a text or line (with the m flag).